jboyce1/ppsCTF/classes/HashHound/HashHound.md

 ---

+# Part 3: use find, cut, and grep to isolate suspcious files
-## Part 3: Coming to Greps with the Past
+## Coming to Greps with the Past

 ### Suspicious Needle Search